webyrd/mediKanren/biolink/data/neo4j/README.md

 Then follow the instructions in `mediKanren/biolink/README.md` for converting the CSVs to mediKanren format.

+(If you've just set neo4j up for the first time and kgx failed due to authorization, try visiting localhost:7474 in the browser, and logging in with username=neo4j password=neo4j.
+You'll be prompted to set a new password.
+Set it to be consistent with the password in your kgx config file.)

 If CSVs are downloaded from a remote source, then after the CSVs are grouped in a directory, yet before running racket conversion scripts, first create a zip for backup:
 ```
 cd data